The Economic Impact of Waste To Energy Solutions: A Statistical Perspective

 With rising living standards and rapid urbanisation worldwide, waste management has become a ubiquitous environmental concern.
-The surge in waste generation, coupled with limited landfill space and composting options, has fueled the growth of the waste-to-energy industry.
+The surge in waste generation, coupled with limited landfill space and composting options, has fueled the growth of the waste to energy industry.
+The global waste to energy market is expected to grow from USD 35.84 billion in 2024 to USD 50.92 billion by 2032, at a CAGR of 4.5%.

 • Efficient Land Use: One of the primary advantages of Waste to Energy is its capacity to reduce reliance on landfill sites.
 By converting waste into energy, Waste to Energy facilities minimise the need for large, expansive landfills.
 This is particularly important in densely populated or urban areas where land availability is limited and valuable.